ianpartridge/stacks/incubator/kitura/README.md

     ```bash
     mkdir my-project
     cd my-project
-    appsody init swift
+    appsody init kitura
     ```
-    This will initialize a Swift project using the default template.
+    This will initialize a Kitura project using the default template.

 2. After your project has been initialized you can then run your application using the following command: